ekston/blog/content/posts/Android-Apps-On-Windows11-Outside-US.md

 4. Download and extract [the latest Android platform tools for Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip)
 5. Start Windows Subsystem for Android - activate the developer options, start the files app and copy the IP of the WSA.
 6. Go to [AuroraOSS](https://auroraoss.com/) and download the AuroraDroid store to the platform-tools (folder of the Android platform-tools you extracted in step 4).
 7. Start CMD as admin and cd into the platform-tools directory.
-Connect to Android with the command *adb connect IP*
+Connect to Android with the command *adb connect IP-from-step-5*
 8. Install the apk file with the command *adb install apk-name*

 Voilà.